You are here

 502.3 - Prohibition of Tobacco/Nicotine, Alcohol, and Drugs

-The board believes such illegal, unauthorized, or contraband materials generally cause material and substantial disruption to the school environment and present a threat to the health and safety of students, employees, and visitors.
+The board believes such illegal, unauthorized or contraband materials generally cause material and substantial disruption to the school environment and present a threat to the health and safety of students, employees, and visitors.

-The distribution, dispensing, manufacturing, use, purchase, possession, or being under the influence of alcohol and other controlled substances or drugs not prescribed to the user or distributor (ex: schedule I; schedule II-V drugs) are in violation of federal state, and local laws and may also be reported to the law enforcement authorities.
+The distribution, dispensing, manufacturing, use, purchase, or possession of cigarettes, tobacco/nicotine, or other tobacco products for those under the age of 18 are in violation of federal, state, and local laws and may be reported to the law enforcement authorities.
+The distribution, dispensing, manufacturing, use, purchase, possession, or being under the influence of alcohol and other controlled substances or drugs not prescribed to the user or distributor (ex: schedule I; schedule II-V drugs) are in violation of federal, state, and local laws and may also be reported to the law enforcement authorities.

-Violation of this policy by students will result in disciplinary action up to and including suspension or expulsion; and a referral for substance use evaluation by a licensed substance use professional.
-Students who violate the terms of this policy may also be required to satisfactorily complete a substance use assistance or rehabilitation program.
-If the student fails to satisfactorily complete such program, they may also be subject to discipline including suspension or expulsion.
+Students who violate the terms of this policy may be required to satisfactorily complete a substance use assistance or rehabilitation program.
+If such student fails to satisfactorily complete such a program, the student may be subject to discipline including suspension or expulsion.

-It is the responsibility of the superintendent, in conjunction with principals to develop administrative regulations regarding this policy.
+It is the responsibility of the superintendent, in conjunction with principals, to develop administrative regulations regarding this policy.

 Adopted: 6/70